 Palatal expansion appliance

-A palatal expansion appliance is a fix appliance that is used in very narrow upper jaw to expand it sideways.
+A palatal expansion appliance is a fix appliance that is used in the very narrow upper jaw to expand it sideways.

 Invisalign uses a series of removable clear plastic aligners to achieve orthodontic corrections without braces.
 For patients who have mild to moderate teeth mal-alignment. these clear invisible aligners come in handy.